dustsigns/lecture-demos/object_detection/haar_detection_readme.md

 * **Clear detections** (button): Removes all successful detections (green windows) found so far.
 * **Search whole image** (button): Iterates through all valid window positions and highlights all detections in the process. *Note: Starting always restarts the process from the top-left-most position.*
 * **Stop search** (button): Halts the process initiated by *Search whole image* without removing the successful detections. *Note: Stopping after completion or when the process has not been started yet does not do anything.*
+* **Show map of differences**: Iterates through all valid window positions at once, i.e., without intermediate visualizations, and shows a map of differences after finishing.
+Green pixels indicate window positions which are successful detections, while red pixels indicate the opposite.
+The stronger the color is, the further away the computed difference is from the pre-defined threshold.
+Clicking on pixels in the map sets the window position in the main window (see interactive parameters below). *Note: Computing the map might take some time initially.*

 Interactive parameters
 ----------------------